kervi/kervi/_doc/sensors.rst

 --------------------

 A part of the Kervi framework is the device library that holds drivers for common devices.
-To use a device from the library import the device module and apply the driver to a sensor class.
+To use a device from the library you need to import the device module and apply the driver to a sensor class.

 .. code:: python